Quickly and easily locate the part you need by selecting a product type.

 TriQuint will continue to watch the Registry of Intentions on the ECHA website to track potential future regulation of substances used in TriQuint products.
 If there are any questions regarding CLP and REACH compliance, please email us at firstname.lastname@example.org.

-If a company determines through its RCOI that the conflict minerals did come from the DRC+9, it is required to complete a conflict minerals report that includes a description of the measures taken to exercise due diligence on the source and chain of custody of its conflict minerals, including an independent audit of the report and descriptions of the company’s products that are not DRC conflict free.
+If a company determines through its RCOI that the conflict minerals did come from the Covered Countries, it is required to complete a Conflict Minerals Report (CMR) that includes a description of the measures taken to exercise due diligence on the source and chain of custody of its conflict minerals.
+The due diligence measures must conform to a nationally or internationally recognized framework.
+TriQuint's Conflict Mineral Program was designed to conform to the Organization for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act defines "conflict minerals" as:

 It is important to note that this definition of conflict minerals means that all coltan, cassiterite, gold and wolframite are conflict minerals, regardless of the source of the minerals.
-If the source was determined to be located in the DRC or adjoining countries (Angola, Congo, Central African Republic, Sudan, Uganda, Rwanda, Burundi, Tanzania and Zambia), then reporting to the SEC is required, along with the audited and certified due-diligence report, as described above.
+If the source was determined to be located in the Covered Countries, then reporting to the SEC is required, along with the Conflict Mineral Report, as described above.

 The common derivatives from these minerals are: